Bhushankumar-pawar/SEGMENTED_CONTROL_Example/segmentedControle/app/widgets/BhushanP.SEGMENTED_CONTROL/README.md

 ###Manual method

 * Download this repo (git clone / download zip)
-* Copy the widgets/com.skypanther.segmentedcontrol to your project's widgets folder
+* Copy the widgets to your project's widgets folder
 * Update your app/config.json to add:

 ```json